eaescob/rustircd/PROJECT_STATUS.md

 - **IRCv3**: CAP, AUTHENTICATE, message tags, capability negotiation
 - **Security**: OPER, CONNECT, KILL with operator flags and throttling protection
 - **Staff Communication**: WALLOPS with modular messaging framework
+- **User Statistics**: USERS with local and global user count reporting

 The IRC daemon is now feature-complete with enterprise-grade security and ready for production use!